sonic2kk/steamtinkerlaunch/README.md

 Else they are automatically pulled from git *(default if `/usr/share/stl/` does not exist)*.

 ## Community
-Feel free to contribute to the project - there are many possibilites to do so:
+Feel free to contribute to the project - there are many possibilities to do so:
 - implement new features
-- make good bugreports
+- make good bug reports
 - suggest new features
 - maintain a package for your distribution
 - add translations
 - add your tinkered tweaks
 - find out how cool it is and tell others :)
-- help to improve/shorten this monstrous README *(especially if english is your mother language)*
+- help to improve/shorten this monstrous README *(especially if English is your mother language)*
 - sponsor this project

 Got and idea or suggestions, but don't want to open an issue?
 Visit [/r/SteamTinkerLaunch/](https://www.reddit.com/r/SteamTinkerLaunch)

-## Quickstart
+## Quick start
 When **stl** is started for the first time it will create its default [configuration](#Configuration) structure.
 Almost everything can be configured with the built-in [Settings Menu](#Settings-Menu), but optionally also with a graphical text editor.
 It might be a good idea to start with configuring everything in the [Settings Menu](#Settings-Menu) to your needs

 ## Features

-**This README might not always be up2date, because with English not being my mother tounge formulating it takes more time than I want to spend on it additionally to the programming so it could be also a good idea to check the [Changes on the release page](https://github.com/frostworx/steamtinkerlaunch/releases) or just to browse through the latest version**
+**This README might not always be up2date, because with English not being my mother tongue formulating it takes more time than I want to spend on it additionally to the programming so it could be also a good idea to check the [Changes on the release page](https://github.com/frostworx/steamtinkerlaunch/releases) or just to browse through the latest version**